What It Means

 While the bread is being served, meditate on what the death of Christ means for you.
 Think of how the sins that you confessed were laid upon Him and how He paid for them in His own body.
 Rejoice that you do not have to suffer God’s judgment because Christ suffered His judgment in His own body.
 Meditate on the truth that you no longer are guilty of any sin because Jesus has taken your guilt away by bearing it in His body.

-Serving of the Grape Juice
+Serving of the CUP

-While the juice is being served, let it be a reminder to you of the banquet that is to come.
+While the CUP is being served, let it be a reminder to you of the banquet that is to come.
 One day, you will feast with God and all that your heart desires will be fully satisfied.
 As you meditate on this, ask God to enable you to live by faith so that instead of settling for what this life has to offer, you can live a life of love and sacrifice knowing that God will fully satisfy you.
 You may want to think of specific things that capture your heart more than God (approval of others, success, your family, etc.) and ask God to show you that what He offers you is far greater than anything this world offers you.

 After the Sacrament is Celebrated